 When you are ready to cook, remove the goose breasts from the marinade, rinse them and allow them to hang dry for about 30 minutes.

-Set your smoker off at 110°C or 225°F and insert a water bath using hot water from a kettle underneath the cooking grid.
+Set your smoker up for indirect cooking at 110°C or 225°F and insert a water bath using hot water from a kettle underneath the cooking grid.
 Place the goose breasts on a pre-soaked cooking plank and smoke them for approximately 90 minutes.

 You can serve goose breast safely at 60°C (140°F), it'll still be pink inside and it will be lovely and juicy.